Talks

 In an interview with Framtidens Karriar, Dr. Emre Süren, Head of the Royal Hacking Lab, discussed the most compelling aspects of his work and outlined his view that autonomous AI agents could serve as research assistants by 2029.

-When Language Models Go Offensive: Lessons from Our Lab
+When Language Models Go Offensive: Lessons from the Lab

 | 2025-10-08 | Royal Hacking Lab | KTH Board | Link 1 |